 If you are not classed as a pensioner, you are classed as being of working age.

-At present there are around 14,300 working age residents in the borough who receive Council Tax Reduction.
+In March 2018, there were around 14,000 working age residents in the borough who claim help with their Council Tax through the scheme.